PSY21801028/OS-HW3/README.md

 ## Build
-Build each test case together using the given make file using the `make` command.
+Build each test case together using the given Makefile using the `make` command.

 ## Usage